Volunteer Registration

 • Visually inspect patrons’ bags at entrances

-• Provide site information and direction; inform patrons of site regulations
+• Provide site information and inform patrons of site regulations

 • Site Maintenance Hot 89.9 Bar (Friday)